Skip to content

 });

-Suppress logs with Jest
+Suppress logs

-Disabling logs while testing with Jest
+Disabling logs while testing with Vitest

 1

-export POWERTOOLS_DEV=true && npx jest --silent
+export POWERTOOLS_DEV=true && npx vitest --silent